Agendas and Minutes - current and archived

-Many Newport Beach citizens give their time to assist and advise the City Council on issues facing the legislative body.
-Service on City Boards, Commissions and Committees is one of the principal means by which citizens can participate in city government.
+Many Newport Beach citizens volunteer their time to assist and advise the City Council on issues facing the legislative body.
+Service on City Boards, Commissions and Committees is one of the principal means by which citizens can participate in their local government.
 The City Council is always looking for qualified electors of the city to serve in these capacities.
-Residents of the City that are interested in volunteer opportunities can apply to serve on a Board, Commission or Committee when vacancies are announced.
+Residents of Newport Beach who are interested in volunteer opportunities can apply to serve on a Board, Commission or Committee when vacancies are announced.
 Applications are accepted on a year-round basis.
-The application can be completed online or downloaded [PDF].
-You may also fax or mail the application to the City Clerk's Office, 100 Civic Center Drive, Newport Beach, CA 92660.
+The application can be completed online or downloaded as a PDF and submitted to the City Clerk's Office, 100 Civic Center Drive, Newport Beach, CA 92660.

 NOTICE: Section 702 of the City Charter requires that members of Boards or Commissions appointed by the City Council shall be from the qualified electors of the City.

 The Roster of Boards, Commissions and Committees includes meeting times and locations [Please note that meetings with an asterisk (*) denotes that the meetings are not open to the public].
 Pursuant to the Ralph M. Brown Act, agendas are required to be posted at least 72 hours prior to public meetings.
-Click here to find out more about the Ralph M. Brown Act (The Brown Act).
-Click here to view a video that highlights aspects of the Brown Act.
+You can learn more about the Ralph M. Brown Act (the Brown Act) by viewing this video which highlights aspects of the Brown Act.